 AHR designed the iconic building with a curved frontage, facing out onto Huddersfield’s main ring road with a 3.5m cantilever across six storeys.

-Rob Barton, project architect at AHR, said: “The Oastler Building is a wonderful addition to the University and will provide modern and vibrant teaching and social spaces.
+Rob Barton, project architect at AHR, said: “The Oastler Building is a wonderful addition to the University and will provide modern and vibrant teaching and social spaces for the people that use it.
 It is an inspiring place to study, with first class facilities, and will further enhance the University of Huddersfield’s offering and appeal to both students and staff.

 “We have built an excellent relationship with the University and this is the latest in a number of projects designed and completed on the campus by AHR.
 With a prominent town centre site, the Oastler Building will be at the heart of university life with clear connections to the wider campus.”

-BIM was a vital component in the overall design, providing a wealth of data which enhanced the build process, and will further benefit the University in terms of asset management and future estates development plans.
+BIM was a vital component in the overall design, providing a wealth of data which enhanced the build process, offering further benefit to the University in terms of asset management and in the development of future places and estates plans.

 Environmental features include a ‘living roof’, designed to slow the rate of rainwater run-off and improve air quality by filtering air pollutants and noxious gases.